red-hat-storage/RHCS-vagrant/README.md

   * an additional VM called METRICS will run `ceph-metrics` dashboard components
   * at the end of the metrics deployment you will see the URL to reach the dashboard displayed
 * If you opted out of cluster initialization a working `ceph-ansible` was left in place for your convenience

+## Customize your Ceph installation

+* in the ansible/templates folder there are group variable files for `ceph-ansible` for every host type it supports
+* if you like to make customizations, edit these files as needed
+* during provisioning (`vagrant up` or `vagrant provision`) these files will be copied to the nodes so they are picked up by the installation routine
+* WARNING: these files are processed as Jinja2 template files by this Vagrant setup - modify contents in square brackets (`[[ ... ]]` or `[% %]` at your own risk)

 ## Clean up / Refresh images